boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

 Upon receipt of the `funding_confirmed` message, the merchant:
   - Checks that the originated contract `contract-id` contains the expected [zkchannels contract](https://github.com/boltlabs-inc/tezos-contract/blob/main/zkchannels-contract/zkchannel_contract.tz) with respect to the channel identifier `channel_id`, the customer Tezos public key `customer_public_key`, the customer's tezos tz1 address `customer_address`, the merchant public parameters, and the initial balances `init_customer_balance` and `init_merchant_balance`.
   - Checks that the on-chain storage of `contract-id` at `originated-block-height` is exactly as expected for channel `channel_id`:
-    - The contract storage contains the merchant's Pointcheval Sanders public key.
+    - The contract storage contains `merchant_zkabacus_public_key` in the expected field(s).
     - The customer's tezos tz1 address and public key match the fields `customer_address` and  `customer_public_key`, respectively.
     - The merchant's tezos tz1 address and public key match the fields `merchant_address` and  `merchant_public_key`, respectively.
     - The `self_delay` field in the contract matches the value specified in the [global defaults](1-setup.md#Global-defaults).
     - The `close` field in the contract matches the merchant's `close` flag defined as defined in the [global defaults](1-setup.md#Global-defaults).
 The `close` flag represents a fixed scalar used by the merchant to differentiate closing state and state.
-    - The fields `customer_balance` and `merchant_balance` are set to `init_customer_balance` and `init_merchant_balance`, respectively.
+    - The fields `customer_balance` and `merchant_balance` are initialized to `init_customer_balance` and `init_merchant_balance`, respectively.
-    - The `status` field of the contract is set to `0`, which corresponds to `AWAITING_FUNDING`.
+    - The `status` field of the contract is initialized to `AWAITING_FUNDING`.
     - The `context-string` is set to `"zkChannels mutual close"`, as defined in the [global defaults](1-setup.md#Global-defaults).
-  - Waits until the originated contract is confirmed on chain for at least `required_confirmation` blocks.
+  - Waits until the originated contract is confirmed on chain for at least `required_confirmations` blocks.
   - Updates the channel status to `Originated`.
   - Checks that the customer has funded the contract and waits until the customer's side of the contract has been funded for at least `required_confirmations` blocks.
 This requires checking that the customer's operation to add their funds is the last operation to have interacted with the smart contract, and that in the most recent blocks of the blockchain (up to `required_confirmations` blocks in the past) there have been no further operations interacting with the contract.
-  - In the dual-funded case, funds their side of the contract by calling the `addFunding` entrypoint as specified in [Contract Origination and Funding](5-tezos-escrowagent.md#contract-origination-and-funding).
+  - In the dual-funded case, funds their side of the contract by [calling the `addMerchantFunding` entrypoint](#addmerchmunding-entrypoint).
+The source of this transfer operation must be the `merchant_address` specified in the contract's initial storage and the transfer amount must be equal to `init_merchant_balance`.
-  - Waits until the `addFunding` operation is confirmed on chain for at least `required_confirmation` blocks.
+  - Waits until the `addMerchantFunding` operation is confirmed on chain and the contract storage `status` is `OPEN` for at least `required_confirmations` blocks.
   - Updates the channel status to `MerchantFunded`.

   ### The `activate` Message